patrikhrvatin/HTML-lotw-adif-to-XLSX/README.md

 2. Open it in any modern web browser (Chrome, Firefox, Edge, etc.).
 3. Click the **"Choose File"** button and select your `lotwreport.adi` file.
 4. Click **"Download Excel with Statistics"** to generate and save your report.
+5. Copy/paste all generated data in the Original XLS file from JARL site sample-form -2tabs.xls
 ## Requirements

 * None.
 This tool uses the [SheetJS (xlsx)](https://sheetjs.com/) library via CDN, so it works offline as long as the page is already loaded.